JadeMatrix/units/README.md

 ## Usage

-`units` follows the `<author>::<library>::` namespacing convention, which is intended to be aliased to simply `units::` in most cases but be unambiguous if required.
-Currently, a few linear and angular units are provided in their own headers; a full set of standard units are planned by v1.0.
+`units` follows the `<author>::<library>::` namespacing convention, which is intended to be aliased to simply `units::` in most cases but permits disambiguation if required.

 ```cpp
 #include <units/angular.hpp>